pivotal/docs-tap/scst-scan/install-app-scanning.hbs.md

 ## <a id="config-sa-reg-creds"></a> Configure Service Accounts and Registry Credentials

->**Note:** If you used the Namespace Provisioner to provision your developer namespace, the following section has already been completed and you can proceed to [scanning integration](./integrate-app-scanning.hbs.md).
+>**Note** If you used the Namespace Provisioner to provision your developer namespace, the following section has already been completed and you can proceed to [scanning integration](./integrate-app-scanning.hbs.md).
 For more information, see the [Namespace Provisioner documentation](../namespace-provisioner/default-resources.hbs.md).

 The following section describes how to configure service accounts and registry credentials.
 SCST - Scan 2.0 requires the following access: